Did you know that 76% of consumers visit a company’s website before going to an in-person location?

 So there you have it.
 Your small business needs SEO because:

 - SEO drives traffic

 - And SEO helps you stand out from the competition.

-If you are interested in implementing SEO into your marketing strategy, hit that subscribe button and follow along The Succeeding Small Podcast because SEO is my favorite!
+If you are interested in implementing SEO into your marketing strategy, follow along with The Succeeding Small Podcast because SEO is my favorite!
 I love it.
-This is my area of expertise, and I love sharing valuable information and takeaways, and action items that you can implement in your small business to get you that visibility that you deserve.
+This is my area of expertise.
+I love sharing valuable information and takeaways, and action items that you can implement in your small business to get you that visibility that you deserve.

 Is SEO The Best Marketing Strategy For Me?